rokaenfet/kachaka-learn/README.md

   - set points to go to, or be able to share coordinates between both robots
 - [x] camera / video setup which displays more continuosly
 - [x] smooth switching between navigate and human_detection
-- [ ] make kachaka move to the front side of the person
+- [ ] make kachaka move to the front side of the person via HOE or pose detection
-  - [ ] voice output to get the attention of the user
+  - [x] MP pose landmark > orientation for *full body*
+- [ ] move kachaka and external devices with mounted laptop

 # Concurrency